 - Outward mindset – Seeing others as people and treating them as such

-But, for now, you have a clear label and a fairly clear description of four mindsets that have been proven to lead to greater success in life, work, and leadership.
+You now have a clear label and a fairly clear description of four mindsets that have been proven to lead to greater success in life, work, and leadership.
 With these labels, you now have a clear and precise target that you can confidently shoot toward.

 If you want to take a mindset self-assessment to help you identify the degree to which you possess each of these Success Mindsets, click on the button below.